Your Mobile Strategy – Why start-ups will live or die by it

 3. The importance of referrals

 Make it easy for consumers to share their shopping experience with others.
-This might mean allowing them to easily share the news of a purchase on Facebook or Twitter or to send a voucher code onto a friend.
+This might mean allowing them to easily share the news of a purchase on Facebook or Twitter or to send a voucher code to a friend.

 4. Stay up-to-date with innovation